DavidAbdelmalek/Self_Driving_Car_ND/lane_line_detection/README.md

 Applies the Grayscale transform.
 This will return an image with only one color channel.
 ![](https://raw.githubusercontent.com/DavidAbdelmalek/Self_Driving_Car_ND/main/lane_line_detection/readme_imgs/gray.png)
 #### 3. Apply gaussian distribtuion / blurring.
-The reason is to suppress noise and spurios gradients
+- To suppress noise and spurios gradients
 ![](https://raw.githubusercontent.com/DavidAbdelmalek/Self_Driving_Car_ND/main/lane_line_detection/readme_imgs/blur.png)
 #### 4. Apply canny transform detection
 Canny algorithm is used to detect the locations with a gradient in color change.